Avadhuta03/avadhuta03.github.io/_posts/2018-11-15-Laravel-Basics.md

 Other db connections:Asking for specific connection can be done as:<pre> $users =DB::connection('secondary')->select('select * from users');</pre>

 <b>Migrations</b><br>
-A migration is a single files that has:<br>
+A migration is a single file that has:<br>
 up() method to do its migration and down() method to undo whatever changes the up migration made.

 Creating migration<pre>php artisan make:migration create_users_table